Last Updated: February 20, 2023

 · periodic penetration tests performed by independent third-party contractors; and

-· conduct threat models for the Company Services including documenting any detection of attacks.
+· conduct threat models for the Company Services including documenting any detection of attacks. - Access Controls.

 11.1 Provisioning Access.
 To minimize the risk of data exposure, Company follows the principles of least privilege when provisioning system access.
 Company personnel are authorized to access Customer Personal Data based on their job function, role and responsibilities, and such access requires approval of the employee’s manager.
 Access rights to production environments are reviewed at least semi-annually.
 An employee’s access to Customer Personal Data is promptly removed upon termination of their employment.
 Before an engineer is granted access to the production environment, access must be approved by management and the engineer is required to complete internal trainings for such access including trainings on the relevant team’s systems.
 Company logs high risk actions and changes in the production environment.
 Company leverages automation to identify any deviation from internal technical standards that could indicate anomalous/unauthorized activity to raise an alert within minutes of a configuration change.

-12. Change Management.
+11.2 Password Controls.
+Company’s current policy for employee password management follows the NIST 800-63B guidance, and as such, our policy is to use longer passwords, with multi-factor authentication but not require special characters or frequent changes.
+Company does not store Customer passwords in any form. - Change Management.
 Company has a formal change management process to manage changes to software, applications and system software that will be deployed within the production environment.
 Change requests are documented using a formal, auditable, system of record.
 Prior to a high-risk change being made, an assessment is carried out to consider the impact and risk of a requested change, evidence acknowledging applicable testing for the change, approval of deployment into production by appropriate approvers(s) and roll back procedures.
 A change is reviewed and tested before being deployed to production.

-13. Encryption.
+- Encryption.
 For the Company Services, Company’s cloud platform supports TLS 1.2 to encrypt network traffic transmitted between a Customer application and Company’s cloud infrastructure.
 When supported by integrations selected by Customer, Company’s cloud platform will also encrypt network traffic between Company’s cloud infrastructure and the integration provider.
 All Customer Personal Data is stored encrypted using 256-bit Advanced Encryption Standard (AES-256).

-14. Vulnerability Management.
+- Vulnerability Management.
 Company maintains controls and policies to mitigate the risk from security vulnerabilities in a measurable time frame that balances risk and the business/operational requirements.
 Company uses a third-party tool to conduct vulnerability scans regularly to assess vulnerabilities in Company’s cloud infrastructure and corporate systems.
 Critical software patches are evaluated, tested and applied proactively.

-15. Penetration Testing.
+- Penetration Testing.
 Company performs penetration tests and engages independent third-party entities to conduct application-level penetration tests.
 Results of penetration tests are prioritized, triaged and remediated promptly by Company’s engineering team.

-16. Security Incident Management.
+- Security Incident Management.
 Company maintains security incident management policies and procedures.
 Company assesses the threat of all relevant vulnerabilities or security incidents and establishes remediation and mitigation actions for all events.
 Company utilizes AWS platforms and third-party tools to detect, mitigate, and to help prevent Distributed Denial of Service attacks (DDoS) attacks.

-17. Discovery, Investigation and Notification of a Security Incident.
+- Discovery, Investigation and Notification of a Security Incident.
 Upon discovery or notification of any Security Incident, Company will:

 · promptly investigate such Security Incident;

-18. Resilience and Service Continuity.
+· to the extent that is permitted by applicable law, promptly notify Customer. - Resilience and Service Continuity.
 Company infrastructure for the Company Services uses a variety of tools and mechanisms to achieve high availability and resiliency.
 For the Company Services, Company’s infrastructure spans multiple fault-independent AWS availability zones.
 For the Company Services, there are manual or automatic capabilities to re-route and regenerate hosts within Company’s infrastructure.
 Company leverages specialized tools that monitor server performance, data, and traffic load capacity within each availability zone.
 If suboptimal server performance or overloaded capacity is detected on a server within an availability zone, then these specialized tools will increase the capacity or shift traffic to relieve any suboptimal server performance or capacity overload.
 Company will also be notified immediately and have the ability to take prompt action to correct the cause(s) behind these issues if the specialized tools are unable to do so.

-19. Backups and Recovery.
+- Backups and Recovery.
 Company performs regular backups of Company Services account information, message templates, message logs and other critical data using Amazon cloud storage.
 Backup data are retained redundantly across availability zones and are encrypted in transit and at rest using 256-bit Advanced Encryption Standard (AES-256) server-side encryption.